zoetrope/kubebuilder-training/docs/kubebuilder/README.md

 (中略)

 Available Commands:
+  alpha       Alpha-stage subcommands
-  completion  Load completions for the specified shell create      Scaffold a Kubernetes API or webhook edit        This command will edit the project configuration help        Help about any command init        Initialize a new project version     Print the kubebuilder version
+  completion  Load completions for the specified shell create      Scaffold a Kubernetes API or webhook edit        Update the project configuration help        Help about any command init        Initialize a new project version     Print the kubebuilder version